It’s been six years since Katrina destroyed most of New Orleans—and with it, the life Jude Dubuisson once knew.

 He fell and fell into a shifting, profound darkness, a shadow that swallowed him whole.

 Want to keep reading?
-Download The City of Lost Fortunes now.
+Download the Crescent City series today!

 This post is sponsored by Houghton Mifflin Harcourt.
 Thank you for supporting our partners, who make it possible for The Portalist to continue publishing the stories you love.